The Mole People

 The next day arrives and with it comes more stock footage from that Everest movie.
 We see porters (with some really heavy-looking colossal backpacks) crossing a river, Then we get a rear screen projection shot of the film’s actors meant to imply they are there in the same location along with the porters.
 Another stock footage shot follows, then another rear screen projection shot.
 Their guide points out that they are near the base of Kuhitara and that if they keep to their schedule, by the next day they should be able to see the plateau where their base camp will be erected.
 The group presses on.

 More stock footage now, but before too long it is stock footage of people climbing up snowy hills!
 Several climbing shots follow, intercut with shots of our actors on studio sets meant to represent snowy mountain ridges.
 Then the stock footage stops and sets up camp.
 Actually, Bentley’s voice is dubbed over stock footage (timed just right with the movements of one figure), creating the illusion that this was filmed for our movie.
 After camp is erected, we see Bentley gazing up at Mt.
 Kuhitara.
 Their guide waltzes over and chats with him on how impressive it is.
-Bentley mentions how quite it seems, but the guide tells him that the mountain can scream when it wants to, maybe even that night.
+Bentley mentions how quiet it seems, but the guide tells him that the mountain can scream when it wants to, maybe even that night.
 Then with a brief look at the director, to no doubt make sure he said his line correctly, the guy playing the guide walks off camera.

 Some time later and the screaming has indeed begun.
 No, I am not referring to the maddened cries of despair from those in the audience who are desperate for something interesting to happen in this film.
 Alas, the screaming comes in the form of howling winds.
 The four archaeologists huddle in one tent, trying to stay warm with a gas powered heater as the wind buffets their flimsy shelter.
 Bellamin notes how his backside is frozen, but the side facing the fire is well done.
 Bentley points out that if the storm breaks soon, they can make it to the plateau by the following night.